onca-vega/Neysla/README.md

 }).catch(err => console.log(err));
 ```

 Let's take a look into previous code.
-First, we call our VezaJS's instance "then"
+First, we initialize VezaJS, next the
-method, which define a variable (we defined it as "modelers").
+"then" method for the Promise pass a variable (we defined it as "modelers").
-Then, this "modelers" is used to define all our models, by calling our previous
+Then, this "modelers" variable is used to define all our models, by calling our
-modeler called "yourApiModeler".
+previous modeler called "yourApiModeler".
+Every API modeler has the following
-Every API modeler has the following methods:
+methods:

 name | description | Initializator params
 ------------ | ------------- | ------------